christoph-cullmann/www/content/posts/planck-and-qmk/index.md

 ![Finalized Planck keyboard](/posts/planck-and-qmk/images/planck-final.webp "Finalized Planck keyboard")

-My current keymap can be found on [GitHub](https://cullmann.io/git/qmk).
+My current keymap can be found [here](https://cullmann.io/git/qmk).

 As the history of this repository shows, I already experimented if some different layouts.